atamaami/RT5000/Minh/Muserstories.md

 <p>5.
 Functional: The app must include a voice guided instruction feature where the robot verbally communicates each step of the cooking process.
 <br>Non functional: The robot voice mush be easily understandable and free from distortion.</p>

+<p>6.
+Functional: The robot hardware must include arms and wheels for performing tasks like chopping vegetables and moving around the kitchen.
+<br>Non functional: The robot hardware must be durable and reliable, be able to handle frequent use without significant wear.</p>

+<p>7.
+Functional: Implement machine learning to analyze user behavior and preferences and adapt to the user patterns,
+<br>Non functional: The machine learning algorithms must be trained on relevant data sets.</p>

+<p>8.
+Functional: Design a user-friendly interface with clear navigation, interactive elements and visually appealing theme.
+<br>Non functional: Design theme and elements must be consistent across all screens of the app.</p>

+<p>9.
+Functional: The app and the robot must go through extremely thorough testing to ensure it follows safety protocols when handling sharp objects.
+<br>Non functional: The robot must pass a series of test and in many different situations without malfunctioning.</p>

+<p>10.
+Functional: The robot and the app must include a support feature that allows users to contact customer support directly.
+<br>Non functional: The customer support team must respond within 1 hour after users request.</p>